edgedb/easy-edgedb/chapter14/index.md

   schema::ObjectType {
     name: 'default::OtherPlace',
     annotations: {
+      schema::Annotation {
+        name: 'std::description',
+        @value: 'A place with under 50 buildings - hamlets, small villages, etc.', },
+      schema::Annotation {
+        name: 'default::warning',
-      schema::Annotation {name: 'std::description', @value: 'A place with under 50 buildings - hamlets, small villages, etc.'}, schema::Annotation {name: 'default::warning', @value: 'Castles and castle towns do not count!
-Use the Castle type for that'}, },
+        @value: 'Castles and castle towns do not count!
+Use the Castle type for that', },
+    },
   },
 }